Starting A Digital Voice Acting Career – A Comparison of Past and Present

-How The Voice Over Hiring Process Has Been Modernized
+How The Voice Over Hiring Process Has Been Modernized and Digitized

 Decades later, Justin’s grandson, Wayne, decided he wanted to be a voice actor.
 While he also studied theatre, he’s found that seeking other career-enhancing opportunities has been a lot easier – with the help of countless articles online, webinars and podcasts.
 These resources were often free.

 After recording a demo, investing in coaching, and purchasing the right equipment, he thinks he’s ready to start auditioning.